-Reduce Avoid where reasonably practicable, or otherwise remedy or mitigate, any adverse effects from the discharge of sedimentation and or microbial contamination of contaminants to water bodies and improve river (excluding ephemeral rivers) and riparian ecosystems and habitats by:
+Avoid where reasonably practicable, or otherwise remedy or mitigate, any adverse effects from the discharge of sediment or microbial contaminants to water bodies and improve river and riparian ecosystems and habitats by:

-- requiring progressive exclusion of all stock, except sheep, from lakes, rivers (excluding ephemeral rivers), natural wetlands, artificial watercourses, and modified watercourses on land with a slope of less than 15 degrees by 2030; - 2a. requiring the management of sheep in critical source areas and in those catchments where E.coli levels could preclude contact recreation; - 3. encouraging the establishment, maintenance and enhancement of healthy vegetative cover in riparian areas, particularly through use of indigenous vegetation; and - 4. ensuring that stock access to lakes, rivers (excluding ephemeral rivers), natural wetlands, artificial watercourses and modified watercourses is managed in a manner that avoids significant adverse effects on water quality, bed and bank integrity and stability, mahinga kai, and river aquatic and riparian ecosystems and habitats-; and - 5. showing, in a Farm Environmental Management Plan prepared, certified, implemented and audited in accordance with Appendix N, how 1-4 will be achieved and by when.
+- requiring progressive exclusion of all stock, except sheep, from lakes, rivers, natural wetlands, artificial watercourses, and modified watercourses on land with a slope of less than 15 degrees by 2030; - 2. requiring the management of sheep in critical source areas and in those catchments where E.coli levels could preclude contact recreation; - 3. encouraging the establishment, maintenance and enhancement of healthy vegetative cover in riparian areas, particularly through use of indigenous vegetation; and - 4. ensuring that stock access to lakes, rivers, natural wetlands, artificial watercourses and modified watercourses is managed in a manner that avoids adverse effects on water quality, bed and bank integrity and stability, mahinga kai, and aquatic and riparian ecosystems and habitats; and - 5. showing, in a Farm Environmental Management Plan prepared, certified, implemented and audited in accordance with Appendix N, how 1-4 will be achieved and by when.